Demir1090/Demir1090/README.md

 ## Hi there 👋
+I am a materials science engineering student, tyring to learn to code
 <!--
 **Demir1090/Demir1090** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.